greenelab/ben_heil_dissertation/manuscript.md

 Reproducibility isn't all about preventing bad things from happening though.
 Having code that is easy to run helps verify that code is bug-free, and makes it easier for the original author to run in the future.
 It also allows remixing research code, leading to greater accessibility of scientific research.
-Because the authors working on latent diffusion models for image synthesis made their code available, others quickly created an optimized version allowing those without a powerful GPU to run it [@arxiv:2112.10752; https://github.com/CompVis/stable-diffusion; https://github.com/basujindal/stable-diffusion/]
+Because the authors working on latent diffusion models for image synthesis made their code available [@arxiv:2112.10752], others quickly created an optimized version allowing those without a powerful GPU to run it (https://github.com/CompVis/stable-diffusion, https://github.com/basujindal/stable-diffusion/)

 #### What can be done?